 Frequent dryer use can raise your bill.

-At an average national cost of $0.12 per kilowatt-hour (kWh) (rates vary by locality), the Appliance Energy Calculator shows that drying a load of laundry every day would add $122.20 to your annual electric bill.
+With energy averaging $0.12 per kilowatt-hour (kWh) (rates vary by locality), drying a load of laundry every day would add $122.20 to your annual electric bill, as the Appliance Energy Calculator shows.
 Just by hanging half of the loads on a clothesline (when the weather is good), you can save about $60 on your annual electric bills.

-As of 2012, new lightbulb regulations took effect that banned the manufacture of traditional incandescent lightbulbs, but many stores continued to carry the older bulbs until they sold out.
-If you’re still using the older bulbs, consider switching to high-efficiency CFL or LED bulbs, and you could save up to $225 per year on light bills by making this easy substitution.
+Between 2012 and 2014, new regulations took effect that required light bulbs to use 25 percent less energy.
+If you’re still using incandescent bulbs, consider switching to high-efficiency CFL or LED bulbs; the average household could save up to $225 per year on light bills by making this easy substitution.
 When buying light bulbs, look for the Energy Star logo on the package to ensure you’re buying energy-efficient bulbs.
 This simple switch can help you save on electric bills year round.

 Using appliances during peak hours is pricey.